joaoipiraja/NoiseCancellingAlgoriithm/README.md

 # NLMS Filter
+This project was made for the Embedded Systems Course taught by  [Prof.Elias Teodoro da Silva Júnior](http://lattes.cnpq.br/9405844293925084) from the [Federal Institute of Science & Technology of Ceará - Fortaleza Campus](https://ifce.edu.br/fortaleza) - 2023.1

 This code implements a Normalized Least Mean Squares (NLMS) adaptive filter.
 The filter is designed to reduce the noise in an input signal by adapting its filter coefficients based on the input and desired output.

 ## Code Description